 Visitors will be amazed at the wide variety of attractions, writes Elisabeth Easther.

-It's New Zealand's most easterly city, 504km from Auckland and 550km from Wellington.
+Where is it: It's New Zealand's most easterly city, 504km from Auckland and 550km from Wellington.
 Choose between a one-hour flight or a spectacular drive.

 Origin of name: Gisborne was named for an early colonial secretary, William Gisborne, but many locals still refer to the area as Turanga-nui-a-Kiwa - the place where Kiwa stood, Kiwa being one of the first arrivals on the waka Takitimu.

 Town slogan: Gizzy it's the Shizzy for casual, or, more formally, First To See The Light.

 Town mascot: The rugby team's mascot, Willie the Weka.
 Or the town's curiously flesh-coloured clock.

 Early birds: Gisborne is the first place on Earth to see the sun each day.

 Famous locals: Murray Ball (creator of Footrot Flats); Sir Apirana Ngata (statesman); Ngoi Pewhairangi (composer of Poi e); Mayor Meng Foon is cool; Dr Derek Lardelli wrote the All Blacks' new haka; Dame Anne Salmond (writer/anthropologist); Witi Ihimaera (author); and Ian Kirkpatrick (All Black).
 Enough for you?